Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Conclusion

 \section{Conclusion}

 We have studied the possibility of finding a common origin of three particle physics anomalies, namely, the muon $(g-2)$ anomaly, CDF-II W-mass anomaly, and CMS 95 GeV excess within the framework of scotogenic $L_\mu-L_\tau$ model which also explains the origin of light neutrino mass and dark matter in the Universe.
 While the lightest among the singlet right-handed neutrinos responsible for generating light neutrino mass plays the role of DM, the $L_\mu-L_\tau$ gauge boson explains the muon $(g-2)$ anomaly.
 The inert scalar doublet can lead to the required enhancement of W-boson mass via radiative corrections.
-While a neutral scalar formed out of the singlet scalars responsible for $L_\mu-L_\tau$ gauge symmetry breaking with a tiny admixture of the SM Higgs can play the role of the 95 GeV scalar, the required branching ratio for diphoton decay mode of this new light scalar together with that of the SM Higgs forces one to include two more inert Higgs doublets such that they can give rise to additional one-loop contributions to these decay widths without changing rest of the phenomenology.
-While these new scalar doublets do not play any additional role in our setup, they can be motivated from neutrino mass point of view if we have only one right-handed neutrino.
-The parameter space consistent with all the requirements remains verifiable at ongoing and near future experiments like dark matter direct detection, dark photon searches, charged lepton flavor violation, as well as colliders.
+While a neutral scalar formed out of the singlet scalars responsible for $L_\mu-L_\tau$ gauge symmetry breaking with a tiny admixture of the SM Higgs can play the role of the 95 GeV scalar, the required branching ratio for diphoton decay mode of this new light scalar together with that of the SM Higgs forces one to include one more inert Higgs doublet such that they can give rise to additional one-loop contributions to these decay widths without changing rest of the phenomenology.
+While this new scalar doublet does not play any additional role in our setup, it can be motivated from neutrino mass point of view if we have only one right-handed neutrino.
+The parameter space consistent with all the requirements remains verifiable at ongoing and near-future experiments like dark matter direct detection, dark photon searches, charged lepton flavor violation, as well as colliders.

-\acknowledgements SM acknowledges the financial support from the National Research Foundation of Korea grant 2022R1A2C1005050.
-The work of PKP and NS is supported by the Department of Atomic Energy-Board of Research in Nuclear Sciences, Government of India (Ref.
+\acknowledgments The work of DB is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575.
+SM acknowledges the financial support from the National Research Foundation of Korea grant 2022R1A2C1005050.
+PKP would like to acknowledge the Ministry of Education, Government of India, for providing financial support for his research via the Prime Minister’s Research Fellowship (PMRF) scheme.
+The work of NS is supported by the Department of Atomic Energy-Board of Research in Nuclear Sciences, Government of India (Ref.
 Number: 58/14/15/2021- BRNS/37220).
-The work of DB is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575.